This post may contain affiliate links. Please see our disclosure policy.

 Sifting helps create a finer, more tender crumb, so yes if you have the time!
 But if you’re in a pinch, just make sure you measure correctly by spooning and leveling.

-Yes!
-Full-fat Greek yogurt works great as a substitute for sour cream and still gives the cake that moist, rich texture.
+Yes, full-fat Greek yogurt works beautifully and gives you that same moist, rich texture.

 More Loaf Recipes You’ll Love